 - Final Activity (3:50)

-Hi, I’m Scott Cameron and I'm a high school English teacher at Princeton High School in New Jersey.
+Hi, I’m Scott Cameron and I'm a high school English teacher from New Jersey.